-We begin today with a visit to the award-winning three-acre gardens of Bourton House.
+We meet at London Heathrow and make our way to the Cotswolds arriving for a light lunch at Bourton House Gardens tearoom.
+After lunch, we visit the award-winning three-acre gardens of Bourton House.
 The gardens had become overgrown and neglected when Richard and Monique Paice acquired them in 1983.
 Over the past 25 years, the ornamental garden with its 18th-century raised walk overlooking the rolling Cotswold Hills, the original kitchen garden, and Bourton's orchard, have been transformed.
 The Paices' achievement was recognised when Bourton House Garden was honoured with the prestigious HHA/Christie's 'Garden of the Year' award in 2006.